Lab Service Engineer I

 The Lab Service Engineer I is responsible for the commissioning and ongoing service for all clinical laboratory equipment and instrumentation.
 Primary service responsibilities include installation, calibration, maintenance, and repair of all clinical laboratory equipment.
-This includes both simple (e.g. shakers) and complex instrumentation (e.g. liquid handling robotics).
-The individual in this role will continuously work with other LSEs and the clinical laboratory team to ensure proper instrument function and troubleshoot any system concerns
+This includes both simple (e.g. shakers) and complex (e.g. liquid handling robotics) instrumentation.
+The individual in this role will continuously work with other Lab Service Engineers (LSE) and the clinical laboratory team to ensure proper instrument function and troubleshoot any system concerns.

 Essential Duties and Responsibilities

 - Commission new clinical laboratory equipment (e.g. centrifuges, liquid handling robots, shakers, etc.).